rehiy/webox-docker/README.md

 Re sail from alpine !

 Webox (`abbreviation for web-box`) is a customized LNMP server, which includes the following modules: MariaDB, Nginx, NodeJS, PHP, Redis.
-And add some popular plug-ins, such as geoip2, imagick ...
+And add some popular plug-ins.

 - mariadb 10.4.x